Tax Policies for California Competes

 You will need to make a good case if you hope to receive the funding that you are looking for.

-If you need help applying for Tax Policies For California Competes tax credits, then you should contact Horne Financial.
+If you need help applying for Tax Policies for California Competes tax credits, then you should contact me.
 We offer a number of tax services and look forward to assisting you!

 Please subscribe to my monthly newsletter, Bookkeeping Basics E-zine.
 It tells you every month about the new information that I have added, including some great tips and advice from myself and other Bookkeeping Basics readers.